 See our list of CAEP accredited schools in West Virginia.

 West Virginia Teacher Education Requirements

-At the start of 2012, the US Bureau of Labor Statistics reported West Virginia’s unemployment rate at 7.9%, slightly below the national average of 8.5%.
 The Occupational Supply and Demand System projects 848 annual job openings in library and education related fields in West Virginia through 2018.
 In fall 2008 and 2007, the National Center of Education Statistics listed 20,209 public school and 1,260 private school teachers employed throughout the state.
 The National Education Association approximates the average beginning teacher salary in West Virginia at $30,815 and the average overall teaching salary at $44,260, the 3rd lowest among US states.
 The NEA notes that the education job market in West Virginia is fairly tight, but there may be some opportunity in special education, math, and science, especially in rural areas.
 The US Department of Education lists additional areas of need from elementary education (PreK-6), counseling, and ESL education.
 The West Virginia Education Association, an affiliate of the National Education Association, is a good resource for newly certified and experienced teachers and updates its website with state education policy changes, budget allocation and local employment opportunities.
-For more information on state certification please contact local education and teaching schools and programs.

 West Virginia Teacher Testing Requirements

 In addition to educational requirements, West Virginia educator certification mandates that teacher candidates complete three Praxis Series tests: the Pre-Professional Skills Test (Praxis I), content area assessments (Praxis II assessment of specialty area), and the Principles of Learning and Teaching assessment (Praxis II assessment of professional knowledge).